kirangajjana/Deep-Learning/README.md

 # Deep-Learning
 Welcome to the Deep Learning Projects repository!
 This collection houses an array of fascinating deep learning projects implemented in Python using popular frameworks like TensorFlow and PyTorch.
-Each project serves as an opportunity to delve into the world of neural networks, exploring state-of-the-art models and applications.
+Each project serves as an opportunity to delve into the world of neural networks, exploring state-of-the-art models and applications..
 Overview:
 Deep learning is a subfield of machine learning that focuses on neural networks and their ability to learn intricate patterns and representations from data.
 This repository showcases a diverse set of deep learning projects, including image recognition, natural language processing (NLP), generative models, reinforcement learning, and more.